cpjhenry/ind/README.md

 Please see ChangeLog for a history of changes to this script.

-## A brief history of dating systems:
+## A brief history of dating systems
-A brief history of dating systems: (source: Wikipedia)

 The Hebrew or Jewish calendar: is a lunisolar calendar used today predominantly for Jewish religious observances.
 The principles and rules were fully codified by Maimonides whose work also replaced counting "years